Truss: UK to cap domestic energy prices, end fracking ban

 Associated Press

-LONDON (AP) — British Prime Minister Liz Truss said Thursday that her government will cap domestic energy prices for homes and businesses to ease a cost-of-living crisis that has left people and businesses across the U.K. facing a bleak winter.
+LONDON (AP) — Britain’s new Prime Minister Liz Truss announced Thursday that her Conservative government will cap domestic energy prices for homes and businesses to ease a cost-of-living crisis that has left residents across the U.K. facing a bleak winter.

+The moves are a huge government intervention in the economy by Truss, who sees herself as a small-state, free-market conservative.
+She says she favors tax cuts over handouts, but she has been forced to act by the scale of the crisis.

-She also said she will approve more North Sea oil drilling and lift a ban on fracking in a bid to increase the U.K.’s domestic energy supply.
+Truss, who just took office Tuesday, also said she will approve more North Sea oil drilling and lift a ban on fracking to increase the U.K.’s domestic energy supply.

 “We are supporting this country through this winter and next and tackling the root causes of high prices so we are never in the same position again,” Truss told lawmakers in the House of Commons.

-Truss said the two-year “energy price guarantee” means average household bills will be no more than 2,500 pounds ($2,872) a year for heating and electricity.
+Truss said the two-year “energy price guarantee” means average household bills for heating and electricity will be no more than 2,500 pounds ($2,872) a year.

-Bills had been due to rise to 3,500 pounds ($4,000) pounds a year from October, triple the cost of a year ago.
-Bills are skyrocketing because of Russia’s invasion of Ukraine and the economic aftershocks of COVID-19 and Brexit.
+Bills had been due to rise to 3,500 pounds ($4,000) a year beginning in October, an 80% jump from the current average annual bill of 1,971 pounds.
+Energy costs are skyrocketing because of Russia’s invasion of Ukraine, at a time when many people and businesses are still reeling from the economic aftershocks of COVID-19 and Brexit.

 Business and public institutions like hospitals and schools will also get support, but for six months rather than two years.